What Is a Quantity Surveyor: What Do They Do and How Can They Help You? (2024 Guide)

 Example 2:

-Morgan has lost the invoice for her built-in oven but thinks it costs her around $3,500, so she will try and claim depreciation against the appliance.
+Morgan has lost the invoice for her built-in oven but thinks it costs around $3,500, so she will try to claim depreciation on the appliance.

 The ATO wants to avoid these kinds of claims, especially if the property or fixture isn’t actually worth what it is being claimed for.
 As a result, they have employed strict guidelines for the submission of tax depreciation reports.